YakovAntipenko/learn-git/README.md

 - ( _official_ ) - official material
 - ( _non-eng_ ) - non-english language
 - ( _course_ ) - consists of series of text/video articles trying to give to a reader solid foundation
-- ( _certification_ ) - formal attestation to validate your proficiency through exams